FahadYousafMahar/Gravity-PDF-Templates/README.md

 I couldn't find FREE Gravity PDF Templates so I made some and provided them to you on GitHub.

-You can save 20$ by using these Templates
+You can save some bucks by using these templates

 ## Getting Started
 These instructions will get you a copy of the project / Templates (specifically) with the gravity form used in examples to test and later on develop the templates on your localmachine or live wordpress site.